yulondawyatt/unit-fundamentals/arrays/readme.md

 // "Tums"
 ```

-How can you get the last item in an array?
+How can you always get the last item in an array?
 Arrays can be any length, and the length can change over the duration of your program.

+Setting up a value that can change based on data is referred to as `dynamic`.
+A value that never changes is usually referred to as `static`.
+When you write code that does not change with the data it can also be referred to as `hard-coded`.

 ```js
 const lastItem = backpack.length - 1;